Superintendent Mentoring Program

 - committed to completing the required mentor training

 - professionally committed to the Texas public education system

 Training of mentor superintendents will be conducted two to three times per year.
 TASA’s “Inspiring Mentors: Superintendent Mentor Training” sessions will focus on the skills and superintendent competencies needed for mentors to build strong relationships, connect to First-Time Superintendents Academy session content, and provide coaching to new mentees.
 Mentor training is scheduled for September 18 (9 a.m.-12 p.m.) and will be conducted online.

 Previous TASA Mentors

-If you have previously served as a mentor in TASA’s mentoring program and wish to continue, please plan to attend one of our new mentor trainings by September 2021 (dates of additional offerings beyond January 2020 will be posted here).
-You will be kept on the mentor list until September 2021.
-If you would like to complete the new training at Midwinter 2020, complete and submit the online RSVP form by January 17.
+If you have previously served as a mentor in TASA’s mentoring program and wish to continue, please plan to attend one of our new mentor trainings by September 2021.
+(You will be kept on the mentor list until September 2021.)
+If you would like to complete the next training at TASA’s summer conference June 28, complete and submit the online RSVP form by June 12.